A Framework for Real-Time Volcano-Seismic Event Recognition Based on Multi-Station Seismograms and Semantic Segmentation Models: Proposed Framework

 \subsubsection{Data Preparation}

-Two preprocessing steps were applied to the multi-station events in the database: (a) a Butterworth bandpass filter was utilized to filter the events within the frequency range of 1 to 15 Hz, and (b) the signals were normalized by dividing all samples by the maximum absolute value across the stations for each event.
+Two preprocessing steps were applied to the multi-station events in the database: (a) a Butterworth bandpass filter was utilized to filter the events within the frequency range of 1 to 15 Hz, with a filter order of 5 and applied as a zero-phase two-pass filter (using the \texttt{sosfiltfilt} function from the SciPy library), and (b) the signals were normalized by dividing all samples by the maximum absolute value across the stations for each event, ensuring the signal amplitudes are in the range [-1,1].

-For the fitting to the NVChVC volcano stage, we randomly sampled 200 events for validation and testing from each class.
-The remaining events were either sampled (for VT and TR) or augmented to reach a total of 1,500 events in the training set (see Table \ref{tab:train_val_test}).
-Data augmentation over the training dataset consisted in copying random events and randomly shuffling the order of their stations.
-This allowed to create station-independent models and to balance the dataset by increasing the number of events in underrepresented classes, mainly AV and IC.
+For the fitting to the NChVC volcano stage, we randomly sampled 200 events for validation and testing from each class.
+The remaining events were either sampled (for VT, LP and TR) or augmented to reach a total of 1,500 events in the training set (see Table \ref{tab:train_val_test}).
+Data augmentation over the training dataset consisted in copying random events and randomly shuffling both the order of their stations and the time they started inside the window.
+This allowed to create station-agnostic models and to balance the dataset by increasing the number of events in underrepresented classes, mainly AV and IC.